-The Silicon solar cell laboratories at SERIS are spanning across levels 1 and 2 of the E3A building.
-The labs are capable of processing both wafer-based and thin-film based silicon solar cells of different types.
-Industrial tools with high silicon wafer processing rates (or 'throughput') ranging from 500 to 3600 wafers/hour are utilised to enable industry-relevant solar cell R&D.
+The silicon solar cell processing laboratories at SERIS are located on levels 1 and 2 of the E3A building.
+The labs are fully equipped to process both silicon wafer-based solar cells (up to M4 wafer size) and thin-film based solar cells of different types.
+Industrial tools with high throughput ranging from 200 to 3600 wafers/hour are utilised to enable industry-relevant solar cell R&D.

 The LINEA Pilot is an inline wet-chemistry tool custom-made for SERIS by Singulus-Stangl.
 The system’s versatile design makes it well suited for an industrial R&D pilot line for c-Si solar cells.
-It is used for several wet-chemical processes, including standard texturing of multi-Si wafers, single-side texturing of multiSi wafers using SERIS-developed methods, and single-side etching for rear junction isolation for both multi- and mono-Si wafers.
+It is used for several wet-chemical processes, including standard texturing of multi-Si wafers, single-side texturing of multiSi wafers using SERIS-developed methods, and single-side etching for junction isolation for both multi and mono-Si wafers.
 The system has two chemical baths: single-side etch (SSE) and acid texturing.
-The SSE can be used for rear junction isolation for both mono- and multi-Si wafers.
-The acid texturing bath is used for texturing multi-Si wafers.
+The SSE can be used for rear junction isolation for both mono and multi-Si wafers.
+The acid texturing bath is used for texturing of multi-Si wafers.
 This setup is specifically designed to avoid change-over of chemicals and reduce the setup time for experiments.
 This increases the flexibility of the system to rapidly accommodate various experimental plans.
 A key feature of the tool is its unique wafer transport mechanism.
 Wafers are transported on a chain and supported on small pins at the rear surface.
-This leads to uniform wet-chemical processes without marks or stains on the front or the rear surface.
+This leads to uniform wetchemical processes without marks or stains on the front or the rear surface.
 This advanced transport system reduces process issues associated with traditional roller-type conveyor systems.
 The tool also includes an automatic chemical supply system and a waste collection system.
-An offline titration system allows to verify the concentrations of the chemicals used in the tool, which increases the stability and repeatability of the wet-chemical processes.
+An offline titration system is used to verify the concentrations of the chemicals used in the tool, which increases the stability and repeatability of the wetchemical processes.

 The LINEA Lab is a lab-scale inline wet-chemistry tool designed for alkaline texturing and etching of mono-Si wafers.
 It is a manual dose system with excellent process flexibility.
 The system has an alkaline process bath and a hydrochloric acid (HCl) bath for subsequent neutralisation of the alkaline process.
 Several process parameters can be conveniently adjusted, including the chemical mixtures and concentrations, the bath temperature, and the wafer transport speed.

-SierraTherm (now SCHMID Thermal Systems) has been supplying in-line Atmospheric Pressure CVD (APCVD) tools into the photovoltaic industry since 2003.
-APCVD is the most cost-effective method for depositing SiO2, phosphorus-doped SiO2 (PSG), and boron-doped SiO2 (BSG) layers onto solar wafers.
-For this reason, leading manufacturers of high-efficiency n-type solar cells continue to expand production lines utilizing APCVD systems.
-The R&D scale 3-chamber APCVD system installed at SERIS is capable of depositing BSG, PSG, and SiO2 layers.
+Atmospheric pressure chemical vapour deposition (APCVD) is a cost-effective method for depositing SiO2, phosphorus-doped SiO2 (PSG), and boron-doped SiO2 (BSG) layers onto silicon wafers.
+The R&D scale 3-chamber APCVD system installed at SERIS is capable of depositing BSG, PSG and SiO2 layers.
 The tool is highly flexible and enables precise control of the film thickness and dopant concentration.
 In a typical application, 2-12 wt% PSG films with a thickness of 35-65 nm are usedas a phosphorus dopant source.
-Similarly, BSG films in the range of 2-6wt% and 35-65 nm thickness are used as a boron dopant source.
+Similarly, BSG films in the range of 2-6 wt% and 35-65 nm thickness are used as a boron dopant source.
 SiO2 is an effective diffusion barrier and can be deposited onto the doped films in a single pass.
-Production-scale APCVD systems have been used in mass production for more than 12 years.
-Over 2 GW of high-efficiency silicon solar cells will be produced in 2016 using SCHMID APCVD tools.
-Production systems using belt transport have a capacity of 1800 wafers per hour, while the latest roller transport APCVD system (see photo) can process up to 4000 wafers per hour.
+Production systems using belt transport (see photo) have a capacity of 1800 wafers per hour, while the latest roller transport APCVD system can process up to 4000 wafers per hour.

-The ILS LT is an R&D laser processing workstation designed for high-precision applications in the PV industry.
-The machine features three individual laser sources to provide highest flexibility: a 2-W UV continuous source, a 20-W green ns source, and a 30-W fs source operating at UV, green and IR wavelengths.
-This configuration enables a number of process applications for c-Si wafers: contact opening, IBC and PERC processing, junction isolation, drilling, cutting, and marking.
+The ILS LT is an R&D laser processing workstation designed for high-precision applications in the PV sector.
+The machine features three individual laser sources to provide excellent flexibility: a 2-W UV continuous source, a 20-W green ns source, and a 30-W fs source that can be tuned to operate at either UV, green or IR wavelengths.
+This configuration enables a number of process applications for c-Si wafers, including contact opening, IBC and PERC processing, junction isolation, wafer drilling, wafer cutting, and laser marking.
 An automatic loading system enables a high throughput of 500 wafers/hour.
-The laser system can also be used for providing the three scribes (P1, P2, P3) required for making thin-film (e.g., CIGS) PV modules.
+The laser system can also be used for providing the three scribes (P1, P2, P3) required for making thin-film PV modules.

 SERIS’ industrial screen printing line ‘Eclipse’ from DEK/ASM Assembly Systems has a throughput of 1200 wafers/hour per print.
 The fully automated line has a cassette loader to feed Si wafers into the Eclipse printing station.
 After printing, the wafers pass through a dryer (Heller) and are then collected in another cassette loader.
 The print line has three individual print stations.
-Station 1 is used for printing of silver pastes, station 2 is used for printing of aluminium pastes, and station 3 is used for printing of copper and dielectric pastes.
+Station 1 is used for printing of silver pastes, station 2 for printing of aluminium pastes, and station 3 for printing of copper and masking pastes.
 Each print station includes an automated weighing station that measures the weight of the metal paste printed onto each wafer (without the need to handle the wafers manually for weight measurements).
-Stencil printing is allows printing of very fine metal lines (width approaching 30 µm) with high aspect ratio.
+Stencil printing enables printing of very fine metal lines (as narrow as 30 µm) with high aspect ratio.
 The print stations have an alignment accuracy of ±10 µm and the prints can be aligned to the wafer edges or specific patterns on the wafer.
 This enables print-onprint applications and the metallisation of selective-emitter solar cell structures.

 The SinTerra is an automated fast firing furnace from BTU/ AMTECH Systems.
 The furnace is equipped with automated cassette loading and unloading.
 The firing furnace has 6 zones with infrared lamps for heating c-Si wafers within a temperature range of 300-1000°C. The furnace uses a belt with edge support for the wafers.
-This minimizes belt marks on the wafers after firing.
-The furnace has the capability to independently control power to the top and bottom lamps of the high-temperature firing zones, which is beneficial for high-efficiency c-Si solar cell architectures like aluminium local back surface field (Al-LBSF) solar cells and n-type bifacial solar cells.
-Ramp and cooling rates can be precisely controlled in order to tailor the firing profiles.
+This minimises belt marks on the wafers after firing.
+The furnace has the capability to independently control power to the top and bottom lamps of the high-temperature firing zones, which is beneficial for highefficiency c-Si solar cell architectures like PERC solar cells and n-type bifacial solar cells.
+Ramp-up and ramp-down rates can be precisely controlled in order to tailor the firing profiles.